amalbaccar-hub/microservices-python-grpc-docker-kubernetes/README.md

 Among the best practices, it's recommended to use secrets to protect sensitive data such as database credentials.
 You'll find a file named 'password.txt' under customer and payment folders, that's aimed to contain the postgres database password.
 Put yours there. check 'docker-compose.yml' to see how to use secrets.\
-In real world applications, such files **MUST NOT BE COMMITED** to subversion control.
+In real world applications, such files **MUST NOT BE COMMITTED** to subversion control.
 It's just there for demo purposes.

 ## Architecture diagram
 ![](global_architecture_diagram.png)

-Database per service pattern was adopted.
+We adopted database per service pattern.

 ## Project structure
 ### customer and payment folders
-Each microservice was put in a seperate directory/package.
-Same approach was used internally for both microservices in order to build their architecture.
+We put each microservice in a separate directory/package.
+The same approach was used internally for both microservices in order to build their architecture.
-Two key design patterns were applied:
+We applied two key design patterns :
 - The **repository pattern**: is an abstraction over data storage.
 It decouples the domain model layer from the data layer making the system more testable and hiding the complexities of the database.
-- The **service layer pattern**: the role of service layer is to seperate **'stuff that talks http or http/2'** from **'stuff that talks domain models'**.
+- The **service layer pattern**: the role of service layer is to separate **'stuff that talks http or http/2'** from **'stuff that talks domain models'**.
 It's also known as **orchestration pattern** because it's mission is in general to orchestrate operations and workflows of the system.
 Typical service layer function performs the following steps:
     1. Fetching stuff out of the repository.
     2. Validating the input and making assertions about the request against the current database state.
     3. Calling a service.
     4. If everything works well, save/update the new state.
 ### protobuf folder
-**GRPC** is the interservice communication framework which was selected, to allow our services to talk to each other.
+**GRPC** is the inter-service communication framework which was selected, to allow our services to talk to each other.
 GRPC uses the fast HTTP/2 binary protocol, and also makes use of Google’s Protocol Buffers.
 The idea here was to have a central place for all service definitions/proto files.
-As this is just a small demo project we put all proto files inside a folder.
+As this is just a small demo project, we put all proto files inside a folder.
 For bigger projects, a common practice is to store them in a central Git repository.
 ### kubernetes
 TODO